redbrick/open-governance/documents/Common-Room-Rules.md

 - A verbal warning
     - If the behaviour continues the person will be subject to a Common Room ban.
-- In serious cases, a ban will be issued without warning.
+- In serious cases, a ban will be issued without warning, subject to approval by the Office of Student Life.
+-  In the case where a ban is warranted, the situation will be brought to the attention of the Office of Student Life, who will decide on the appropriate course of action.

-- Redbrick and EngSoc committees will be informed of every ban and warning issued.
+- Redbrick and EngSoc committees must be informed of the details of every ban and warning issued, and a shared record will be kept.
+- A member has the right request anonymised minutes of the meeting(s) where the warning/ban was discussed.

 ## 3. Rules